flashlab/motion-live-photo/README.md

 # Live Photo and Motion Photo playground on browser

 [中文介绍](https://blog.zzbd.org/motion-live-photo-webui/) | [Blog article](https://blog.zzbd.org/en/motion-live-photo-webui/)

 A SPA online tool that converted and compressed [live photo](https://developer.apple.com/design/human-interface-guidelines/live-photos) and [motion photo](https://developer.android.com/media/platform/motion-photo-format?hl=zh-cn) for [web scenario](https://x.com/zhizhubaodan/status/1945887608397238688).
 Or you can preview any image - video (e.g. jpg and mp4 files) pair as live photo on your browser with the aid of [LivePhotosKit JS](https://developer.apple.com/documentation/livephotoskitjs).
 Or, create motion photo with some lucky.
 Any PRs are welcomed.

 ✨ Main features:

 1. Recognition and preview motion photo series jpg files (google/xiaomi/oppo..).
-2. Convert or Reduce media (pixel, cut, mute..) by ffmpeg wasm (single/multithread) with parameters adjustable, build-in compare slider enable change visualization of images.
+2. Convert or Reduce media (pixel, cut, crop, rotate, mute..) by ffmpeg wasm (single/multithread) with parameters adjustable, build-in compare slider enable change visualization of images.
 3. Take snapshot of video as static image of motion photo and custom presentation timestamp.
 4. Recreate motion photo jpg file from above with ability to custom XMP meta (experimental).
 4. Download / Upload with flexible API of all above, and fetch transformed image from cloud API (e.g. cloudflare image).